Our #1 Recommended Adjustable Base

 Can provide whole-body benefits

-If you elevate your head or your lower body, it will prevent any fluid buildup within your joints.
-This is where an adjustable bed does come in handy, and you will notice that you won’t feel any stiffness when you get up in the morning.
+If you improve your head or your lower body, it will prevent any fluid buildup within your joints.
+This is where an adjustable bed does come in handy, and you will notice that you won't feel any stiffness when you get up in the morning.
 You might get adequate neck and lower body elevation for better spinal alignment and comfiness.

 Flexible for sleeping partners